 Arab nations are a fast-growing market for international trade.
 Knowledge of Arabic language and culture can lead to careers in business, government and international agencies.
 The program also opens doors for opportunities in journalism, education and other fields.

 The Arabic language is not offered as a major or minor in the Department of Modern Languages and Literature at Gonzaga University.
 Currently, it is only offered at the elementary and intermediate levels (Arabic 101, 102, 201, and 202) if there is sufficient student interest.
 Students interested in the Arabic language are encouraged to consider a major and minor in Asian Studies offered through Gonzaga's International Studies Department.
 Arabic is one of the three areas of focus that compliment that major/minor.

-Because of Arabic's popularity, many government and private agencies offer scholarships to students studying Arabic.
+Because of the popularity of Arabic, many government and private agencies offer scholarships to students studying Arabic.
 Opportunities include: